-- The settings before the last power-off are restored. - The output on/off settings at power-on can be changed on the Utility screen. # P.4-23 - In case of sequence oscillation, it returns to Rdy state.
+- The settings before the last power-off are restored. - The output on/off settings at power-on can be changed on the Utility screen.
+F P.4-24 - The sequence oscillation and sequence state (restarts from beginning when Run/Hold) are also restored.